 To qualify for a disability or dismemberment benefit, most AD&D policies stipulate that you must lose a body part, or the ability to hear, see or speak.
 And most policies only pay out a partial benefit for disabilities.
 For example, you may only receive a 50 percent payout of your policy’s death benefit amount if you lose your vision due to an accident.

-That’s far less coverage than a physician's DI policy.
-If you have an own-occupation provision on a DI policy, you will receive benefits for any disability that prevents or limits you from practicing in your chosen field of medicine, even if the disability was caused by disease.
+That’s far less coverage than a physician disability insurance policy.
+If you have an own-occupation provision in your policy, you will receive benefits for any disability that prevents or limits you from practicing in your chosen field of medicine, even if the disability was caused by disease.

 While you shouldn’t consider AD&D as a substitute for term life insurance, it can serve as a supplement to your coverage.
 This is especially true if you have a family or others who depend on your income.